Clark v. Community for Creative Non-Violence: Background

 The ruling was subsequently challenged and taken to the Supreme Court.

 Opinion of the Court

-The Supreme Court issued its decision on June 29, 1984 and in a 7-2 majority vote in favor of the National Park Service, it held that the regulations did not violate the First Amendment.
+The Supreme Court issued its decision on June 29, 1984, and in a 7-2 majority vote in favor of the National Park Service, it held that the regulations did not violate the First Amendment.
 The Court stressed that expression is subject to reasonable time, place, and manner restrictions, also that the means of the protest went against the government's interest in maintaining the condition of the national parks.
 The Court felt that the protest was not being threatened altogether and that it could take place in a park where sleeping was permitted.
 In essence because the demonstrators could find alternative ways of voicing their message their First Amendment right was safe.
 The regulation in question is also considered to be content neutral meaning the regulation did not have a bias against a particular message.

-Supreme Court Holding, Clark v.
-C.C.N.V.(a) Assuming that overnight sleeping in connection with the demonstration is expressive conduct protected to some extent by the First Amendment, the regulation forbidding sleeping meets the requirements for a reasonable time, place, or manner restriction of expression, whether oral, written, or symbolized by conduct.
-The regulation is neutral with regard to the message presented, and leaves open ample alternative methods of communicating the intended message concerning the plight of the homeless.
-Moreover, the regulation narrowly focuses on the Government's substantial interest in maintaining the parks in the heart of the Capital in an attractive and intact condition, readily available to the millions of people who wish to see and enjoy them by their presence.
-To permit camping would be totally inimical to these purposes.
-The validity of the regulation need not be judged solely by reference to the demonstration at hand, and none of its provisions are unrelated to the ends that it was designed to serve.

-(b) Similarly, the challenged regulation is also sustainable as meeting the standards for a valid regulation of expressive conduct.
-Aside from its impact on speech, a rule against camping or overnight sleeping in public parks is not beyond the constitutional power of the Government to enforce.
-And as noted above, there is a substantial Government interest, unrelated to suppression of expression, in conserving park property that is served by the proscription of sleeping.